Samibo-cmd/alx-system_engineering-devops/0x02-shell_redirections/README.md

-8-cwd_state contains a command that write the result of a command in another file 9-duplicate_last_line contains a command to duplicate the last line of a file 10-no_more_js contains a command to delete all the files with the same extension in a directory
+8-cwd_state contains a command that write the result of a command in another file 9-duplicate_last_line contains a command to duplicate the last line of a file 10-no_more_js contains a command to delete all the files with the same extension in a directory 11-directories contains a command line that counts the number of directories and subdirectories in the current directory